rtang03/helm-charts/README.md

 **Notice that the Github Action will fail if there is pre-existing git-tag, as the Chart version.
 Therefore, for chart modification, please make sure to increment the chart version, at patch level.**

-### Template
+### Note

-Do not use template directory now.
-Need to fix it.
+1. `external` directory contains charts and manifest, requiring manual installation.

 ### Reference Info
 - [ArtifactHub annotation](https://artifacthub.io/docs/topics/annotations/helm/)